New data detail June virus spikes in Pitt

 - Two staff and nine residents at Care One Assisted Living of Greenville.

-DHHS reported on Friday that 1,635 more people tested positive for the virus, bringing the total to 58,818 laboratory confirmed cases since March.
+Updated reports on child care facilities and nursing homes are due out today.
+The N.C.
+Department of Health and Human Services reported on Monday that 1,342 more people statewide tested positive for the virus, bringing the total to 63,484 laboratory confirmed cases since March.

-The state said that 36,921 were believed to be recovered as of Monday.
-The state tallied 1,303 deaths as of Saturday.
+The state said that 45,538 people were believed to be recovered as of Monday.
+The state tallied 1,325 deaths as of Monday.

-Pitt County has release little information about the local deaths.
+Pitt County has released little information about the six local deaths.
 All but one person was 65 or older and all had co-morbidities like heart condition or diabetes, officials said.
 None of the deaths have been linked to outbreaks at local nursing homes.

-The one-day new case total reported by the state on Friday was the fourth highest on record.
-Previous highs were 1,768 on June 12, 1,652 on June 19 and 1,172 on Wednesday.
+The DHHS dashboard on Monday indicated that five the people were white and one was black; three were men and three were women; one was 50-64, two were 65-74 and one was older 75 or older.

-The number of people hospitalized statewide on Friday was 892, the third-highest total.
-Previous highs were 915 on Tuesday and 906 on Wednesday.
-Vidant Health reported that 47 people were hospitalized in its facilities in eastern North Carolina on Saturday, down from a high of about 70 earlier in June.
+The number of people hospitalized statewide on Monday was 843, down from 890 on Sunday.
+A total of 888 were hospitalized on Saturday and on Friday there 892, the third-highest statewide total.
+Previous highs were 915 on June 19 and 906 on Wednesday.
+Vidant Health reported that 55 people were hospitalized in its facilities in eastern North Carolina on Monday, up from 47 on Saturday, down from a high of about 70 earlier in June.